Roochiar/secipher/README.md

 - The output is the decrypted data.

 ### Keys
-Creating keys in this library is very simple, and you can easily create multipart keys.
+Creating keys in this library is very simple, and you can easily create multipart keys.</br>
 `
     const keys = key(keysLength, level, code);
 `